 Claw hand is a condition in which your fingers are noticeably curved or bent.
-One or more of your fingers on one or both hands.
+This condition can affect one or more of your fingers, on one or both hands.

 Claw hand can be a congenital defect (a defect present at birth) or it may be due to certain disorders or injuries.

 Common causes of claw hand include:

 Claw hand sometimes occurs as a defect at birth.

 Damage to the nerves can occur in the arm or hand from injuries or diseases.
 Cervical spondylosis, ulnar nerve palsy, and ulnar nerve entrapment are all conditions that can cause nerve damage leading to claw hand.

 Abnormal wear of the cartilage or bone in your spine can cause compression on your nerves, which can also lead to claw hand.

 Claw hand can occur due to scarring of the skin on the arm or hand is the result of a burn injury.

 A bacterial disease such as Hansen’s disease (leprosy) can cause damage to the skin and nerves.
 However, Hansen’s disease is extremely rare in the United States.

 According to the Health Resources and Services Administration (HRSA), there are an estimated 6,500 people in the United States with Hansen’s disease.
 Only half of those cases cause enough symptoms to require treatment.